 Ytterby mine is a unique place in the world seen from a natural science perspective.
-In no other place have the same number of elements, a total of eight, been identified for the first time.
-The mine as such offers also a very interesting story starting in the 17th century when quartz was mined for Upplands blast furnaces and later feldspar for Rörstrand’s porcelain manufacture until the early 1930s.
-Last the mine has been used as storage for aviation fuel and diesel during the Cold War.
-The Ytterby mine association has been formed to spread knowledge about this place and has as its goal to:
+No other place has as many elements, a total of eight, been identified for the first time.
+The mine as such also offers a very interesting history starting in the 17th century when quartz was mined for Uppland’s blast furnaces and later feldspar for Rörstrand’s porcelain manufacture until the early 1930s.
+Most recently, the mine has been used as storage for aviation fuel and diesel during the Cold War.
+The Ytterby mine association has been formed to spread knowledge about this place and aims to:

-• Preserve the mine and its unique location for the future and make the mine area available for visitors.
-This includes making sure that Ytterby mine is a visitor destination that puts Vaxholm on the map the world map.
+• Preserve the mine and its unique location for the future and make the mine area accessible to visitors.
+This includes ensuring that the Ytterby mine is a visitor destination that puts Vaxholm on the world map.

 • Be a source of inspiration for all those who want to study natural science subjects (such as geology, chemistry, microbiology, etc.).

-• Favor research and studies, both in the natural and social sciences subjects, connected to the mine’s operations and its history.
+• Favor research and studies, both in natural science and social science subjects, with a connection to the mine’s operations and its history.

 Stairs up to Ytterby Gruva